MicrosoftDocs/bi-shared-docs/reference-docs/assl/objects/reportparameter-element-assl.md

 ---
 # ReportParameter Element - ASSL

-  Contains the name and value of a parameter that is passed to a  [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)] report at run time.
+  Contains the name and value of a parameter that is passed to a  Reporting Service report at run time.

 ## Syntax